The Fall 2024 Workforce Index Shows Executives and Employees Investing in AI, but Uncertainty Holding Back Adoption

 Excitement around AI is also cooling, dropping six percentage points (47% to 41%) among the overall global population.
 This trend is being driven by the U.S., where the portion of workers who say they’re excited about AI helping them to complete tasks at work dropped nine percentage points (from 45% to 36%) over the past three months and France where excitement rates dropped 12 percentage points (from 53% to 41%).
 Excitement also dropped in Japan and the UK.

-“With so many businesses making AI investments right now, these findings are a real wakeup call to leaders,” said Christina Janzer, head of Slack’s Workforce Lab.
+“With so many businesses making AI investments right now, these findings are a real wakeup call to leaders,” said Christina Janzer, head of the Slack Workforce Lab.
 “AI adoption isn’t just about enterprises, it’s also about employees.
 With sentiment around AI dropping, businesses need to help employees accelerate their AI journey and address the cultural and organizational blockers standing in their way.”

 The why: What is causing the AI downshift?